machine-learning-apps/actions-impersonate/README.md

 ## Pre-requisites

-1. If you don't already own a GitHub App you want to impersonate, [create a new GitHub App](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) with your desired permissions.
+1. If you do not already own a GitHub App you want to impersonate, [create a new GitHub App](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) with your desired permissions.
 If only creating a new app for the purposes of impersonation by Actions, you do not need to provide a `Webhook URL or Webhook Secret`

 2. Install the App on your repositories.